-Register for the Smart Blue Regions project workshop at the 26th BSSSC Annual Conference in Gdańsk, on 11-12 September 2018!
+Have a look at the programme of the Smart Blue Regions project workshop at the 26th BSSSC Annual Conference!

 There is currently a need for the further development of smart specialisation strategies.
 The coordinators of the EU Strategy for the Baltic Sea Region (EUSBSR) Policy Area Innovation, leading the topic of smart specialisation in the Baltic Sea Region (BSR), describe the current needs as the call for more transnational outlook, defining and identifying the type of regions (based on the current state-of-the-art in their RIS3 process) and seeking for partners and activities appropriate for collaboration for all focus areas.
 We cannot and shall not act separately any longer; now it’s the time for the RIS3 transnational cooperation.
 Moreover, we shall align available funding instruments and ensure flexible use of funds from all levels to support cross-border collaboration.
 The final goal for the upcoming years is to create a local and regional commitment to the task ahead, at all political levels as well as S-3 Strategists/Experts and innovation support actors.